remicres/otbtf/README.md

 ```
 bazel build -c opt --copt=-mavx --copt=-mavx2 --copt=-mfma --copt=-mfpmath=both --copt=-msse4.1 --copt=-msse4.2 //tensorflow:libtensorflow_framework.so //tensorflow:libtensorflow_cc.so //tensorflow:libtensorflow.so //tensorflow/tools/pip_package:build_pip_package
 ```

+*You might fail this step (e.g. missing packages).
+In this case, it's recommended to clear the bazel cache, using something like `rm $HOME/.cache/bazel/* -rf` before configuring and building everything!*

 ### Prepare the right stuff to use TensorFlow in external (cmake) projects
 This is the most important!
 First, build and deploy the pip package.